dev7a/otlp-stdout-language-layers/README.md

 The `otlp-stdout-span-exporter` simplifies this by treating telemetry as a logging concern.
 Instead of pushing data from the function, it writes compressed OTLP spans to `stdout` (or to a named pipe for use with extensions).
 This stream is automatically captured by the Lambda runtime and sent to CloudWatch Logs.
 From there, a otlp-forwarding pipeline can parse the OTLP data and send it to any observability backend.

 > [!NOTE]
-> Currently we are supporting only the traces signal, other signals (logs and metrics) will still be using the standard OTLP over http or gRPC methods.
+> Currently only the traces signal is supported, other signals (logs and metrics) will still be using the standard OTLP over http or gRPC methods.
 If you are using these signals, you should use the standard OTEL layers.

 ## Key Benefits